Frequently Asked Questions

 Personal Information is information which identifies an individual directly or indirectly.
 Examples of Personal Information we collect include: name, phone number, email address, residential address, age, and emergency contact.
 The sharing of Personal Information by a client to Purposeful Wellbeing, whether in writing or verbally, is to assist us in assessing and supporting the client during the counselling process.
 We will only request and retain Personal Information that is necessary to the service we are providing.

 We collect your personal information via our website, intake form, information you share with us verbally, correspondence by email, letter or SMS, and from third-party referrals (with your consent).
-In order for Purposeful Wellbeing to provide a relevant and informed service, and due to our duty of care, our clients cannot be anonymous.
-We will also require the contact details of your chosen emergency contact.

 The security of your personal information is important to us, but no method of transmission over the internet, or method of physical or electronic storage, is 100% secure and thus we cannot guarantee its absolute security.